-10. PLAYERS' LIST
+10. PLAYERS' LISTS

 - 10.1.
 Each PMA must select its national representative teams from the best players who are nationals of its country and under its jurisdiction and are eligible for selection in accordance with the provisions of the applicable FIFA Regulations. - 10.2.
-Each Member Association participating in the competition must provide Concacaf with a provisional list of up to 60 players (4 must be goalkeepers) no later than 30 days prior to the start of the competition group stage.
-Players may not be added to the provisional list after the specified deadline.
-This list shall reflect each player's last name, first name, date of birth and passport number as specifically noted in their International Passport.
-In addition to any other information requested by Concacaf.
-This information must be submitted through the COMET platform as it will be time stamped. - 10.3.
-Each PMA in the competition must submit to Concacaf its final list of up to 23 players (3 must be goalkeepers), no later than 10 days prior to the start of the competition group stage, which Concacaf will provide specifics by a way of a circular.
+Each Member Association participating in The Competition must provide Concacaf with a provisional list of up to 60 players (at least 5 must be goalkeepers) no later than 30 days prior to the start of the opening match.
+The provisional list becomes binding after the stipulated deadline.
+This list shall reflect each player's last name, first name, date of birth and passport number as specifically noted in their international passport, in addition to any other information requested by Concacaf.
+This information must be submitted through the Comet platform as it will be time stamped. - 10.3.
+Each PMA participating in The Competition shall submit to Concacaf its final list of up to 23 players (3 must be goalkeepers and at least 2 of them, must travel to The Competition), no later than 10 days prior to the opening match, which Concacaf will provide specifics by a way of a circular.
 The players on the final list must be chosen from the players on the provisional list.
-This information must be submitted through the COMET platform as it will be time stamped.
+This information must be submitted through the Comet platform as it will be time stamped.